When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 According to a breeder in Thailand, all-blue is a dream color for many breeders.
 It seems that unlike other colors like yellow, the blue color tends to start from the flower edges and runs down to the throat (or the lower flower tube).

 To make all-blue flowers, one way is to pull the color from edge all down to throat.
 And this is where the challenge lies.
-Will running color from throat to edge for any other desired colors like red or yellow is very easy, running blue from edge to throat is much more challenging.
+While running color from throat to edge for any other desired colors like red or yellow is very easy, running blue from edge to throat is much more challenging.

 From an accidental find of a tiny thin blue border on some flowers in 2007 (probably due to a gene mutation or an expression of a hidden gene), breeders have crossed and bred varieties with deeper blue or deeper purple edges/stripes.